TimeMachine1994/081925-SvelteTweb/Old Docs01/docs/MISSING_TESTS.md

   it('should validate service details before proceeding');
   it('should auto-save form data periodically');
   it('should restore auto-saved data on page reload');
-  it('should handle Memorial.services data structure correctly');
+  it('should handle Event.services data structure correctly');
   it('should sync with LivestreamConfig collection');
   it('should show pricing breakdowns clearly');
 });